 Awarded to accounting majors who are in their third year and going into their fourth year, or in their fourth year and admitted to an M.B.A. program at Ithaca College; who demonstrate outstanding academic performance, with a grade point average of 3.3 or higher; who plan to pursue careers in public accounting; and who are U.S. citizens or permanent residents of the United States.
 Established through contributions from the accounting firm PricewaterhouseCoopers and Ithaca College alumni employed there.
 Financial need is not required.

-To be considered for the endowed scholarships listed above for AY21-22, applications for each scholarship must be submitted online by March 15, 2021 at 11:59pm (EST).
+To be considered for the endowed scholarships listed above, students must submit an application online by March 1 at 11:59pm (EST).
 To apply, please follow the instructions listed on the main endowed scholarship page: www.ithaca.edu/academics/school-business/current-students/endowed-scholarships.

 Apply Now - Deadline Reminders

-Merit Scholarships: apply to the MS in Accounting program by March 1 (no separate application needed)
+Merit Scholarships: apply by March 1, before 11:59pm (EST) (no separate application needed)